schol-js/schol/readme.md

 ### Templates and Front Matter Metadata

 Every `schol` document has a template that determines how it is rendered.
-Specify your document template with the `template` property in `scholfile.yaml` in the root directory of your project:
+Specify your document template with the `template` property in your document:

 ```yaml
 template: ./my-assignment-template/